 Installing Memcached PHP Extension

-You can install PHP Memcached extension by typing:
+Now we install the PHP Memcached extension by typing:

 yum -y update yum -y install php-pecl-memcache